ak7588/robota_psyche/February 15/rocketFeb15/README.md

 # README

-## This is the production documentation for the February 15th assignment.
+## This is the documentation for February 15th assignment.

 For this week's project, I have updated my rocket from a simple yellow rectangle to an upgraded spaceship that looks awesome on the dark blue background (thanks to @classmates for inspiration!).